oslabs-beta/Serene/README.md

 ### On Your Local Machine
 1. Fork and clone this repository on GitHub
-2. From here, you will need to run a few commands to install the proper dependencies
+2. From there, you will need to run a few commands to install the proper dependencies
 3. Open a terminal and type <code>cd client</code>, then <code>npm install</code>, and finally <code>npm run build</code>
 4. This will create a <code>dist</code> folder in the <code>client</code> directory
 5. Move the <code>dist</code> folder to the <code>server</code> folder and type <code>cd ..</code>, then <code>cd server</code> to enter the server directory